sodadata/docs/soda-library/run-a-scan.md

   <div class="panels">
   <div class="panel" id="one-panel" markdown="1">

-### Set a scan schedule in a no-code check
+### Set a scan definition in a no-code check
 *Requires Soda Agent*

-When you create a no-code check in Soda Cloud, one of the required fields asks that you associate the check with an existing scan schedule, or that you create a new scan schedule.
+When you create a no-code check in Soda Cloud, one of the required fields asks that you associate the check with an existing scan definition, or that you create a new scan definition.

-If you wish to change a no-code check's existing scan schedule:
+If you wish to change a no-code check's existing scan definition:
 1. As an Admin, or Manager or Editor of a dataset in which the no-code check exists, navigate to the dataset.
 2. From the dataset's page, locate the check you wish to adjust, and click the stacked dots at right, then select **Edit Check**.
 You can only edit a check via the no-code interface if it was first created as a no-code check, as indicated by the cloud icon in the **Origin** column of the table of checks.
-3. Adjust the value in the **Schedule** field as needed, then save.
-Soda executes the check during the next scan according to the schedule you selected.
+3. Adjust the value in the **Add to Scan Definition** field as needed, then save.
+Soda executes the check during the next scan according to the definition you selected.

 If you wish to schedule a *new* scan to execute a no-code check more or less frequently, or at a different time of day:
 1. From the dataset's page, locate the check you wish to adjust and click the stacked dots at right, then select **Edit Check**.
 You can only edit a check via the no-code interface if it was first created as a no-code check, as indicated by the cloud icon in the **Origin** column of the table of checks.
-2. Use the dropdown in the **Schedule** field to access the **Create a New Schedule** link.
+2. Use the dropdown in the **Add to Scan Definition** field to access the **create a new Scan Definition** link.
-3. Fill out the form to define your new schedule, then save it.
+3. Fill out the form to define your new scan definition, then save it.
 Save the change to your no-code check.
-Soda executes the check during the next scan according to your new schedule.
+Soda executes the check during the next scan according to your new definition.

-### Set a scan schedule in an agreement
+### Set a scan definition in an agreement
 *Requires Soda Agent*

 {% include banner-agreements.md %}

-When you create a Soda Agreement in Soda Cloud, the last step in the flow demands that you select a **scan schedule**.
-The scan schedule indicates which Soda Agent to use to execute the scan, on which data source, and when.
-Effectively, a scan schedule defines the what, when, and where to run a scheduled scan.
+When you create a Soda Agreement in Soda Cloud, the last step in the flow demands that you select a **scan definition**.
+The scan definition indicates which Soda Agent to use to execute the scan, on which data source, and when.
+Effectively, a scan definition defines the what, when, and where to run a scheduled scan.

-If you wish to change an agreement's existing scan schedule:
+If you wish to change an agreement's existing scan definition:
 1. Navigate to **Agreements**, then click the stacked dots next to the agreement you wish to change and select **Edit Agreement**.
-2. In the **Set a Scan Schedule** tab, then use the dropdown menu to select a different scan schedule.
+2. In the **Set a Scan schedule** tab, then use the dropdown menu to select a different scan definition.
 3. **Save** your change.
 The agreement edit triggers a new stakeholder approval request to all stakeholders.
 Your revised agreement *does not run again* until all stakehoders have approved it.

 If you wish to schedule a *new* scan to execute the checks in an agreement more or less frequently, or at a different time of day:
 1. Navigate to **Agreements**, then click the stacked dots next to the agreement you wish to change and select **Edit Agreement**.
-2. In the **Set a Scan Schedule** tab, then click the **new Scan Schedule** link and populate the fields as in the example below.
+2. In the **Set a Scan schedule** tab, then click the **new Scan Definition** link and populate the fields as in the example below.
 3. **Save** your change.
 The agreement edit triggers a new stakeholder approval request to all stakeholders.
 Your revised agreement *does not run again* until all stakehoders have approved it.

 ![new-scan-sched](/assets/images/new-scan-sched.png){:height="600px" width="600px"}